differentialhq/differential/docs/classes/FlyMachines.md

   idleTimeout: 60_000 // 1 minute
 })

-const emailWorker = new ListenerConfig({
+const emailWorker = new PoolConfig({
-  machineType: "email-worker",
+  pool: "email-worker",
   idleTimeout: 60_000, // 1 minute
   onWork: async () => {
     await compute.start() // start a machine when there is work